Inside Out (1975 film): Plot

 Sly has fallen in love with Erika, and they go on a walk together to discuss more details about the heist.
 They find an abandoned courthouse, which they pick the lock on, and decide to use it for their confidence game on Holtz.
 They purchase furnishings for the scheme, while Harry and Ernst purchase a used car to repaint as a United States Army staff car.
 Back at the hotel, Prior sets up a model of the prison to show where Holtz's cell is located.
-Ernst and Sly purchase a camera to photograph Maar with a transsexual named Pauli (Bernard Bauer).
+Ernst and Sly purchase a camera to photograph Maar with a transsexual named Pauli.
 Maar is blackmailed by Schmidt and Ernst, claiming that Pauli was Ernst's nephew.
 Knowing the police will not believe him, Maar agrees to switch places with Holtz, while Harry and Sly accompany them, disguised as United States Army officers.
 Holtz is drugged with a sedative, while Sly distracts the cell block guard with a ruse about a filthy cell, and orders him to clean it up.
 Prior relocks the door with the key that has been inadvertently left in the cell door and returns it to the guard, while Harry and Sly leave with Holtz, who is barely conscious enough to walk escorted.
 Harry makes up a cover story that Holtz needs to be seen by a dental surgeon the next day for an infection.
-Prior collaborates to ensure that no one else will see Holtz to ensure that no one else knows the surgeons identity, who is actually Ernst.
+Prior collaborates to ensure that no one else will see Holtz to ensure that no one else knows the surgeon's identity, who is actually Ernst.
 Harry rebukes Prior for not having his name on the visitor's log as part of a ruse.